MiguelCastillo/spromise/README.md

 ```

 #### spromise.resolve
 Returns a promise instance.
-If the input is an spromise instance, then that's returned as is.
-If the input is a thenable object, a new promise is returned with the current/future value of the thenable.
-And if the value is anything else, a new promise is returned that is already fulfilled with that value.
+If the input is an instance of spromise, then that's returned as is.
+If the input is a thenable object or function, a new promise is returned with the current/future value of the thenable.
+And if the value is anything else, then a new promise that is already fulfilled with the value(s) is returned.

 - returns a promise